frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 | 🔴 **Problem** | Manual analysis of marketing performance data |
 | 🎯 **Goal** | Automated insights, charts, and narrative summaries |
 | ☁️ **Cloud** | Multi-cloud (GCP + AWS) |

+### 💬 My Experience (How I'd explain it in an interview)

+> *"The marketing analysts were spending hours every week pulling data from BigQuery, creating Excel reports, and writing summaries for stakeholders.
+Most of these questions were repetitive — 'how did campaign X perform last week?' or 'which audience segment had the best ROAS?'
+I thought, why not automate this with AI?*
+>
+> *I designed and deployed AI-powered marketing analyst agents that could answer business questions directly.
+The agent had tool-calling capabilities — it could write and execute SQL queries against BigQuery or Redshift, fetch data from ad platform APIs, and even generate charts using Python visualization libraries.*
+>
+> *The GenAI techniques I used were crucial for accuracy.
+Chain-of-thought prompting helped the agent break down complex questions step by step.
+For example, 'compare this month's performance to last month' would first identify the relevant metrics, then write queries for both periods, calculate the deltas, and finally generate a narrative summary.
+Few-shot prompting with examples of good SQL queries ensured the generated queries were optimized and used our naming conventions.*
+>
+> *The agent could detect trends automatically — if ROAS was declining week over week, it would flag it and dig into possible causes.
+It would generate charts showing the trends and write narrative summaries like 'Campaign X saw a 15% decrease in ROAS driven primarily by increased CPC in the 25-34 age segment.'*
+>
+> *Marketing analysts went from spending 10+ hours weekly on routine reports to just reviewing and approving the AI-generated insights.
+The consistency improved too — no more human errors in SQL or misinterpretation of metrics."*

 ### 🔧 Implementation